autocrossblog/autocrossblog_astro/src/content/post/2018/2018-05-03-2018-Blytheville-ProSolo-Results-for-SSC.md

 ---
-tags: [ autocross, toyota, scion, fr-s, ssc, setup, specfrs ]
+title: "2018 Blytheville ProSolo Results for SSC"
+excerpt: "A blog post with the results from the 2018 Blytheville ProSolo held in Blytheville Arkansas.
+The results were excellent!"
 author: chris
 publishDate: 2018-05-03T01:52:44+00:00
 updateDate: 2024-11-15T12:15:17-06:00
-url: "2018/2018-blytheville-prosolo-results-for-ssc"
+url: 2018/2018-blytheville-prosolo-results-for-ssc
-excerpt: "Follow the author's journey of realizing a purchasing error on car wheels, his hassle to get them replaced, and prepping for an upcoming local autocro..."
-title: "2018 Blytheville ProSolo Results for SSC"
+tags: [ autocross, toyota, scion, fr-s, ssc, setup, specfrs, prosolo ]
 ---

 [![SSC Cars in Impound waiting for the Challenges](https://farm1.staticflickr.com/906/26990079767_9da6e5a1e9.jpg)](https://www.flickr.com/photos/chammond/26990079767/in/album-72157690612809440/)